 · Petrus – christened October 5, 1853 in Fliessem, Rheinland, Germany

 Wilhelm’s brother Michael Niederprim and his family came to America in 1856 and settled first in Chemung County, New York, then in the city of Kenosha, Wisconsin.
 The Wilhelm Niederprim family followed and came to America on the British Bark Alberti, landing in New York on June 3, 1857, from Antwerp, Belgium.
 Their son Petrus died on the ship on the way to America.
 Their daughter Catharina died shortly after their arrival.

-The Niederprim family traveled on the same ship as the Mandernach family, who also settled in Somers Township.
+The Niederprim family traveled on the same ship as the Mandernach and Thom families, who also settled in Somers Township.
 It is uncertain whether the Mandernach’s and the Niederprim’s knew each other prior to boarding the ship.
 Many years later, in 1908, Mathias Mandernach’s son Peter would marry Wilhelm Niederprim’s granddaughter Lena.

 The Wilhelm and Magdalena Niederprim family settled on the north side of Kenosha in Section 19 of Somers Township.
 Wilhelm farmed and became one of the pioneer settlers of the area.
 The family belonged to St. George’s Catholic Church.
 Wilhelm and Magdalena had two children born in Wisconsin:

 · Mary – born June 21, 1858 in Kenosha; married Valentine Weyres on September 8, 1879 in Waukegan, Illinois; died December 31, 1911 in Kenosha County.